PES (director): 2000s

 PES's first animated film, Roof Sex which was released in June 2001, features two life-sized chairs having sex on a New York rooftop.
 Though only a minute long, the film took 20 shooting days to complete.
 Having no prior experience with animation, PES taught himself how to animate by doing tests with doll furniture in his NYC apartment.
 In 2002, Roof Sex won the Best First Film award at the Annecy International Animated Film Festival.
 Roof Sex was featured at over 100 film festivals worldwide and won numerous awards.

 The war short KaBoom!
 (2004) was instrumental in defining the artist's personal style and approach to animating objects.
 The film features an atomic airstrike on a miniature city using children's toys and festive objects such as gift bows, Christmas ornaments, and clown-head cupcake toppers.
 Originally commissioned by Diesel as part of its "Diesel Dreams" advertising campaign which launched in August 2004, KaBoom! was included on a DVD (along with 29 other short films) that was given away in stores worldwide when a pair of jeans was purchased.
 A "Making of KaBoom!" narrated by PES is available on the director's website and gives insight into the logic behind the object use and selection.

-In October 2006 PES released his short Game Over, PES recreated classic arcade death sequences (from the games Centipede, Frogger, Asteroids, Space Invaders, and Pac-Man) with familiar objects including muffins, toy cars, insects, pizza and fried eggs.
+In October 2006 PES released his short Game Over, recreating classic arcade death sequences (from the games Centipede, Frogger, Asteroids, Space Invaders, and Pac-Man) with familiar objects including muffins, toy cars, insects, pizza and fried eggs.
 The film was inspired by an interview with Toru Iwatani, the creator of Pac-Man, who said the original source of inspiration for the Pac-Man character was a pizza with a slice missing.
 In July 2016, PES published a newly remastered HD version of Game Over on his YouTube Channel.